LAST UPDATED: September 18, 2019

-If you are a music lover, you may be disheartened by the low-quality sound coming from your factory-installed speakers.
-The good thing is that you can upgrade to a set of small aftermarket 3.5-inch speakers, which will fill your vehicle with a rich sound that will impress even the most discerning audiophiles.
-Check out these options in our buying guide below:
+If you are a music lover, there's a good chance you may be disheartened by the low-quality sound coming from your factory-installed speakers.
+The good news is that you can upgrade to a set of small aftermarket 3.5-inch speakers, which will fill your vehicle with a rich sound that will impress even the most discerning audiophiles.
+Check out the best options currently available in our buying guide below.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.